NLB-G-Suite/portfolio/README.md

         + Batch sound cleaning, normalization, fade in, fade out, etc. [python]
     + **Entertainment/Games**
         + Find the 5 differences -> [[TRY IT](https://aceri.github.io/portfolio/resources/html5-stuff/5dif/)]
-        + Bitcoin Asteroid Miner -> [[TRY IT](https://aceri.github.io/portfolio/resources/html5-stuff/bas/)] (**NOTE:** This required bitcoin transactions in a servlet (seems the bitcoin explorer i used is not available anymore) in the server and would create big asteroids according to the Bitcoin amount being transferred through the network at that time.
-You can hit the two first rows of keys 6-to-0 and some others and you will have some ships spawning.
         + AirHockey - [[TRY IT](https://aceri.github.io/portfolio/resources/html5-stuff/hkg/)] Check CPU vs CPU and see them playing.
         + The Pop game - [[Demo Video](https://youtu.be/be4roH0WyQc)]
         + Brick Breaker - HTML5 port you can try.
 Until I can recompile fixing it, you can zoom out your browser with CTRL+MOUSE WHEEL to see the full screen [[TRY IT](https://aceri.github.io/portfolio/resources/html5-stuff/bb1/)] - [[Demo Video](https://youtu.be/Q43iPhfWkOE)]
         + Game of Life - [[TRY IT](https://aceri.github.io/portfolio/resources/html5-stuff/gol/)] The old game of life over an old monochrome monitor!.
 + **Web / App Server**
     + Really old webs:
-        + Seoepyc - 198x ?? old web.
         + Sociedad iberoamericana prevención oral 199x old web.
         + ClasicosLiterarios.com - Archive.org
         + MathVocabulary or MathsVocabulary (archive.org?)